 I was born and educated in Guernsey, Channel Islands and studied Fine Art at Portsmouth University after which I completed a postgraduate degree in Painting at The Royal Academy of Arts in London.
 On graduation I was awarded a DAAD scholarship to study at the Kunstakademie Dusseldorf under Professor Gunter Uecker for two years.

 Here, my work turned to the area of performance and installation.
 Among the highlights during this period were a six week residency and exhibition in Mauritius where I lived with a Tamil family, taking part in ” Cavadee” a local ritual and a studio visit to Wuppertal to meet Pina Bausch.

 Back in the U.K I combined teaching art for three years as a first year Tutor in Guernsey, under Artist Eric Snell with my studio practice in London and in 1999/2000 I traveled to India, Thailand and Nepal.

 In 1999, I was invited to be artist in residence in my old school and, looking for a way to combine painting and performance, as well as invite people to collaborate in my work, I made my first Re-creation Project; A re-creation of the “Arnolfini Marriage” by Van Eyck.

-This work has become my main art practice and I have subsequently completed many re-creation projects nationally and internationally including; The National Gallery, London, The United Nations, Lebanon and The Museum of Fine Arts , Valencia, Spain.
+This work has become an important part of my art practice and I have subsequently completed many re-creation projects nationally and internationally including; The National Gallery, London, The United Nations, Lebanon and The Museum of Fine Arts , Valencia, Spain.